The Day That Never Happened

 My father was already sitting, wearing boxers and a ragged T-shirt.
 I tried to meet his eye, hoping he would make a joke, be his usual, reassuring self.
 But that morning he said nothing — didn't look at any of us.
 When I sat down next to him, I noticed he was wearing handcuffs.

-The shades in the living hadn't been installed yet, so the morning sun glared in our eyes.
+The shades in the living room hadn't been installed yet, so the morning sun glared in our eyes.
 I remember realizing, as I looked out on the street, that anyone could see inside.
 I prayed one of our neighbors would walk by, just to witness what was happening.
 But no one seemed to be walking their dog or grabbing the mail.

 I felt like screaming for help, but I didn't.
 None of us did.
 We simply watched as the men rummaged through our drawers and flipped through our photo albums.
 They used the VCR in my parents' room to watch our home videos.
 The sounds of old birthdays, family ski trips and Persian New Year's echoed throughout our mostly empty house.
 We hadn't yet gotten to fill the house with memories of its own.